cognitedata/cognite-sdk-python/README.md

 $ make html
 ```
 Documentation will be automatically generated from the google-style docstrings in the source code.
 It is then built and released when changes are merged into master.

-### Deployment to Pypi
-1. Lint code.
-2. Create new release on github following the release conventions shown below.
-2. Update version/release number in setup.py.
-3. Merge pull request into master.

 ### Release conventions
 Format: